drkvogel/bb-quizzes/matrix/matrix.md

 Jon re
-ajax timing messages - or record in-memory and send with results dump (serialize JSON) delay on vbox ff btwn div show and background (tiles) change - show div should be last thing- it is! use bb-quizzes/matrix/app/scripts/timer.js
+ajax timing messages - or record in-memory and send with results dump (serialize JSON) use bb-quizzes/matrix/app/scripts/timer.js

 ## defer